-Telephone interview with Professor Edward C. Prescott after the announcement of the 2004 Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel, October 11, 2004.
+Transcript of the telephone interview with Professor Edward C. Prescott after the announcement of the 2004 Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel, 11 October 2004.
 Interviewer was Marika Griehsel, freelance journalist.

 – Hello Mr. Prescott.
 My name is Marika Griehsel.
 Congratulations.
 I'm calling from Stockholm.
 How are you?

 – We have woken you up very early.
 Have you been able to receive the news that you have received the Economic Prize in Memory of Alfred Nobel?

 – The Committee called.

 – It’s a one-in-a-lifetime event.
 It’s exciting.
 It was such an honor that Finn Kydland and I were awarded this great prize.
 We – I’m just so excited.